strohs/brewery-microservices/README.md

 A sample microservices project running on Spring Boot / Spring Cloud / MySQL / Artemis JMS / Docker.

-This project simulates functionality of an order management / inventory management system of a beer brewery using a microservices architecture.
-Services use message queues to communicate and maintain state as a beer order moves through the system.
+This project simulates the functionality of an order management / inventory management system of a beer brewery using a microservices architecture.

+Beer orders are randomly generated from the "taproom" for a random amount of beer bottles.
+The order enters the system and can be eventually fulfilled or rejected based on available inventory.

+Message queues are used to communicate and maintain the state of the order as it moves through the system.
+MySQL is used as the database provider with each service's data stored in a separate schema, with a separate DB user.

-It consists of three primary services:
+The system itself consists of three primary microservices:

 - [beer-service](./beer-service/README.md) - simulates the beer brewing side of the brewery.
 It listens on a message queue for requests to brew more beer, "brews beer", and then notifies the beer-inventory-service that more beer has been brewed.
 It will periodically call the beer-inventory-service to check